camhart/webapp/Final Report.md

 Description
 -----------
 Virtual Pedigree allows users to quickly view and edit geneological data, without having to switch contexts.
 They can import a gedcom file to import existing data into our system.
-They can search across all user data, and this search.

 Database Schema
 ---------------